ally93/Wheeler-Dealer/README.md

 | Update Customer| PUT     | http://localhost:8090/api/customers/:id/ |
 | Delete Customer| DELETE     | http://localhost:8090/api/customers/:id/ |

+\* Replace the `:id` in the url with the corresponding integer of the id of that customer.

 #### Example of creating a customer using the POST method
 Put this in the body of Insomnia as JSON:
 ```